 1. Use of the guilt tactic.

 I joke around about guilt.
 And I struggle with guilt.
-I can’t let this trickle down to my kids.
+I’ve struggled with letting go of guilt and the process behind it.
+I don’t know if it’s our generation, or our culture, or a little bit of everything… but I can’t let this trickle down to my kids.
 This is the reality I’ve created for my children.
 It’s not fair to throw it back in their faces.
 Ever.

 It may gain me immediate results with the traditional, “You know, children in (fill in the blank location) have a lot less, and you have all these toys…” But we all know where guilt will get you.
 It teaches them to do something for all the wrong reasons with negative consequences.
-Bad feelings should never be associated with the less fortunate.
+Bad feelings should never be associated with those in need.
+And more importantly (which I believe is an important life lesson) gifts should never come with strings attached.
+I think we communicate this when we use guilt to get them to do what we want them to do.
+It’s a powerful tool and can have majorly negative backlash when used in a bad way.

 2. The fear tactic.